Meezok-PJ/WTF/README.md

 Thanks to their amazing work, **WTF (Wrapper Tactical Framework)** became a true **powerhouse for productivity and efficiency** in pentesting simulations and CTF practice. 🚀

 ***

-✅ Now your README has **purpose, honesty, professionalism, and gratitude** — perfect for GitHub.

-Do you also want me to add a **Roadmap section** (planned features + improvements), so contributors and users can see where the project is heading?

 ## ⚠️ Limitations